 Meet the Team

-Our therapists are trained in and utilize Stacy Jagger’s Mountain Method™, an experiential family therapy process to facilitate appropriate clinical interventions to help clients define and reach their goals with a clear beginning, middle and end.
+Our therapists are trained in and utilize Stacy Jagger’s Mountain Method, a play-based, experiential family therapy process to facilitate appropriate clinical interventions to help clients define and reach their goals with a clear beginning, middle, and end.
 Meet our special team below.

 Dr. Stacy Jagger, LMFT, RPT-S, DMin

 Founder, Clinical Director

-Stacy Jagger is a Licensed Marriage and Family Therapist (LMFT) and Registered Play Therapist-Supervisor (RPT-S), as well as an AAMFT Approved Supervisor with her Doctorate in Ministry.
-She is a mother of four, guest speaker, author, and mentor.
+Dr. Stacy Jagger is a Licensed Marriage and Family Therapist (LMFT), Registered Play Therapist-Supervisor (RPT-S), and an AAMFT Approved Supervisor with her Doctorate in Ministry.
+She is a mother of four, guest speaker, author, mentor, and transformational coach.

 A native of Nashville, Stacy is the founder and clinical director of Music City Family Therapy – a unique counseling practice serving Greater Nashville that specializes in integrating play and expressive arts therapies for children, individuals, and families.
 Music City Family Therapy utilizes a systemic, whole-family approach to helping clients heal from disconnection, depression, anxiety, trauma, behavioral problems, divorce, addiction, and alcoholism.
 Stacy is the creator of Stacy Jagger’s Mountain Method™ – a proprietary experiential family therapy treatment process designed to help children, individuals, and families heal, grow, and thrive.